 These deals aren’t constant, but they do show up from time to time.
 If you take maintenance meds, do an internet search for “transfer prescription get free gift card” from time to time.

 5. Recycle your old car batteries

-Here’s the fun part: You don’t even need to have bought the battery there in the first place.
-So, don’t throw that old car battery into the trash.
+Here’s the fun part: You don’t even need to have purchased the battery there in the first place.
+So don’t throw that old car battery into the trash.
 Trade it in.

 6. Shop wisely at Target

 Target regularly offers some variation on this promotion: “Spend $20 on [specific brand or retail category] and get a $5 Target gift card!”

 You can look for these deals in the weekly ad.
 Or you can find them on the retailer’s website under the “Special Offers and Promotions” section.

 7. Buy P&G brands at Costco in the fall